soggybag/front-end-React/README.md

 Here are a few more reasons you would want to learn React:

-- Client side pages rendering has advantages.
+- Client side rendering has advantages.
     - Avoids unnecessary server requests.
     - Supports lazy loading, loads assets as needed.
 - React is about building user interfaces from reusable components.